petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

 1. Unzip the Dependencies ZIP file to a folder called `$WILDFLY_HOME/modules/com/liferay/portal/main` (create this folder if it doesn't exist).

 1. Create a file called `module.xml` in the `$WILDFLY_HOME/modules/com/liferay/portal/main` folder.
-In the file, declare resource-root elements with paths set to your database vendor's JAR file, the portal module, sand all of its required resources and dependencies:
+In the file, declare resource-root elements with paths set to your database vendor's JAR file, the portal module, and all of its required dependencies:

    ```xml
    <?xml version="1.0"?>